Jack-Rogers207/Satellite_Sim_Matlab/README.md

 # Read Me for Satellite orbit simulation
-Satellite orbit simulation allows the user to change a satellites orbit between a polar, low Earth, and hyperbolic orbit.
+Satellite orbit simulation allows the user to change a satellites orbit or maneuver between a polar orbit, low Earth orbit, and gravity assist.
 ## Status
 ### [Released 2025.08.31]
 ## Creator: J. Rogers